Ambroglio/dev_house_offer_service/README.md

 On Unix, you can set up an environment variable by typing `export VARIABLE=VALUE`

 ## Development

+The sql script is located in the doc directory and has to be runned before.

 ### `mvn clean compile install spring-boot:run`